The Sorraia

 Photo at left is him as a

 yearling.
 He has filled out a lot now!
-I visited Sovina in November 2003 and took photos, but he was
+This webmaster visited Sovina in November 2003 and took photos, but he was

 getting wooly, and was out at pasture, so I'll leave these, taken by